Reliability in Azure Virtual Machines

 You can deploy multiple VMs into different regions, but you need to implement replication, load balancing, and failover processes.

-Azure Site Recovery is a service that enables disaster recovery by replicating VMs and their data to a secondary region.
-To learn more, see Azure to Azure disaster recovery architecture.
+Site Recovery is a service that enables DR by replicating VMs and their data to a secondary region.
+You can select almost any Azure region as your secondary region, including nonpaired region combinations.
+For more information, see Azure to Azure DR architecture.

 Some applications create clusters or other constructs to replicate data and distribute work across multiple VMs, including in different regions.
 These applications can simplify the configuration of a multi-region solution.